Karen-Shekyan/The_Binding_Of_The_Elements/README.md

 ###### 5/27/22

+Jonathan Shavit:
+- Added a toggleable (on TAB press) expansion of the minimap
+- Wrote an end screen and made it trigger when all enemies in the boss room are killed
+- Made the end screen do a slow automatic text-progression thing (takes like 5~6 seconds) - might tweak later
+- Uploaded sprites for the minimap's pins/markers
+- Replaced some markers on the map with the appropriate sprites (I would've done all of them, but one sprite wouldn't load in. it'd throw a NullPointerException - but just that one)

 Karen Shekyan:
 - Made player get invincibility frames and get stunned upon taking damage.
 - Made player receive knockback from bullets and from contact damage.
 The latter must be fixed.

-Jonathan Shavit:
-- added a toggleable (on TAB press) expansion of the minimap
-- wrote an end screen and made it trigger when all enemies in the boss room are killed
-- made the end screen do a slow automatic text-progression thing (takes like 5~6 seconds) - might tweak later
-- uploaded sprites for the minimap's pins/markers
-- replaced some markers on the map with the appropriate sprites (i would've done all of them, but one sprite wouldn't load in. it'd throw a NullPointerException - but just that one)
+###### 5/28/22

+Karen Shekyan:
+- Improved player knockback.